 Donations support startup costs including improvements to Singing Torah’s capabilities and user interface, marketing, business development, and support for both students and educators as they use the system for a more engaging Bar/Bat Mitzvah experience in the United States.

-Annual Membership Levels — Donate and Become
+Annual Support Levels — Donate and Become

 $99 Sponsor Special Needs Child.
 Donate today to help subsidize a Bar Mitzvah or Bat Mitzvah child with special needs who cannot afford help.